2026 Brazilian general election

-General elections will be held in Brazil on 4 October 2026 to elect the president, vice president, members of the National Congress, the governors, vice governors, and legislative assemblies of all States, and the district council of Fernando de Noronha.
-If no candidate for president or governor receives a majority of the valid votes in the first round, a runoff election is held on 25 October.
+General elections will be held in Brazil on 4 October 2026 to elect the president, vice president, members of the National Congress, the governors, vice governors and legislative assemblies of all federative units, and the district council of Fernando de Noronha.
+If no candidate for president or governor receives the majority of the valid votes in the first round, a runoff election will be held on 25 October 2026.